Policy on postdoctoral appointments

 The University of Ottawa considers that postdoctoral fellows (PDF) are an integral part of the University community and contribute to its mission.
 It therefore wishes to offer postdoctoral fellows official status, enhance the value of their experiences, and offer services meeting their needs.
 The University expects in return that postdoctoral fellows will comply with university policies, and will recognize their affiliation with the University in their publications and in their participation in scholarly meetings and endeavours.

 Registering a postdoctoral appointment at the Office of the Vice-Provost, Graduate and Post-Doctoral Studies, is mandatory prior to undertaking any research work on campus.
-It provides an appointee with official status and access to a testimonial of completion, a conference travel grant and some of the activities offered through the Altitude and MyGradSkills professional skills-development program.
+It provides an appointee with official status and access to a testimonial of completion, a conference travel grant and some of the activities offered through the Altitude professional skills-development program.

 University of Ottawa postdoctoral appointments are based on the following:

 - Appointments are viewed as preparatory training to gain experience for a full-time academic or research career and not as a source of continuing employment.

 - Appointees work under the supervision of a faculty member at the University or one of its affiliated institutes.